ckaestne/seai/lectures/01_introduction/intro.md

 ## Assignments

-* All assignments on GitHub
+* All [assignments](https://github.com/ckaestne/seai/tree/S2022/assignments) available on GitHub
 * Series of 4 small to medium-sized individual assignments
-    * engage with practical challenges
+    * Engage with practical challenges
-    * analyze risks, fairness
+    * Analyze risks, fairness
-    * reason about tradeoffs and justify your decisions
+    * Reason about tradeoffs and justify your decisions
-    * mostly written reports, a little modeling, limited coding
+    * Mostly written reports, a little modeling, limited coding
-    * While teaching online: may be done with partner
+    * May be done with a partner (more on this later)

-* Large team project with 4 milestones (mostly in second half)
+* Large [team project](https://github.com/ckaestne/seai/blob/S2022/assignments/project.md) with 4 milestones (mostly in second half)
-    - Build and deploy prediction service
+    - Build and deploy a prediction (movie recommendation) service
     - Testing in production, monitoring
     - Final presentation

-* Usually due Wednesday night, see schedule.
+* Usually due Wednesday night; see schedule

 ----

 ## 17-745 PhD Research Project

-* Research project instead of homework I3 and I4
+* Research project instead of individual assignments I3 and I4
-* Choose own project
+* Design your own research project and write a report
+  * A case study, empiricial study, literature survey, etc.,
-* See course repository and talk to us
+* See the [project description](https://github.com/ckaestne/seai/blob/S2022/assignments/research_project.md) and talk to us

 ----